 Register IRC channel¶

 Registering an IRC channel is encouraged, but optional.
-At the least, you need an unused IRC channel to use for testing.
+At minimum, you need an unused IRC channel to use for testing.
 Registering the channel gives you additional privileges as a channel operator (e.g. testing NickServ authentication to join private IRC channels).
 See your IRC network’s documentation on registering a channel.

 These guidelines help maintainers review new pull requests.
 Stick to the guidelines for quicker and easier pull request reviews.

-- Prefer gradual small changes than sudden big changes
+- We prefer gradual, small changes over sudden, big changes

 - Write a helpful title for your pull request (if someone reads only one sentence, will they understand your change?)